trustcharlie/trust-charlie-dickens-blog/content/blog/why-ethnography-matters/index.md

 Studying organizational culture is both wonderfully adventurous and hopelessly confusing.

 Adventurous because it may provide a gateway into a fascinating microcosmos full of rituals, strange words and other idiosyncratic oddities.
-Confusing because people in organizations rarely talk about organizational culture the same way they do organizational culture.
+Confusing because people in organizations rarely *talk about* organizational culture the same way they *"do"* organizational culture.

 Organizations can be very cooperative, fruitful objects of study - provided that they believe that the topic of study is somehow of value or benefit to them.
 If the topic of study is organizational culture (or worse yet: their organizational culture), their willingness and enthusiasm tends to vanish.
 During my time as a student in Culture, Organization and Management, I encountered this first-hand.